 Those last two words deserve a second (and third if necessary) look.
 If a school looks at its aggregate enrollment, it may indeed be declining over the years.
 But, the practice of increasing enrollment is targeted to the “entry grade level” of the school.
 Sure, a school can enroll a couple of second graders, a fourth grader, and a sixth grader or two, but the main efforts regarding enrollment go toward enrolling kindergarten students in an elementary school, or ninth graders in a 4-year high school setting.
 Elementary schools in many areas of the country, over the past few years, have routinely reported that their kindergarten cohorts are growing!

 So what keeps parents engaged with your school?
 To jump back to an exercise that was done when this site was first begun, it is your school’s “remarkability” that not only creates, but enhances your students’ and parents’ “experience” of your school.
 And it’s not only their children’s school; it’s their school too!
 If there’s something that draws parents to your school in order to enroll their children because there’s no other school in the local area that can offer this “experience,” your retention success may be better than the school that simply says, “Our remarkable difference is our ability to celebrate our faith and infuse it into our curriculum and daily interactions with one another.”
-The only time this position can be considered “remarkable” is if you are the only faith-based school within a 20-mile radius of a child’s home, or of another faith-based school.
+The only time this position can be considered “remarkable” is if that school is the only faith-based school within a 20-mile radius of a child’s home, or of another faith-based school.

 An exercise that will help discover your school’s “remarkability” AND give you insight as to how to increase retention through quality experiences is to ask your long-tenured parents (that is, parents of 8th graders – or your highest grade level – that have been there since Kindergarten) three questions:

-Why have you kept your children in our school;
+Why have you kept your children in our school?;

 On a scale of 1 to 10, with 10 being the best, rate your experience at your school; and